dominiktraxl/firetracks/README.md

 The spatiotemporal fire component table provides summarizing characteristics of spatiotemporally tracked fire components.

+A component is defined as a coherent set of grid cells, all of which have the same state.
+Cells are coherent if they can reach each other via nearest neighbor relations.
+In most cases, the von Neumann neighborhood (four adjacent cells) is considered.

 | Name          | Description                                            | Unit                  | Valid Range             | Data Type   |
 |:--------------|:-------------------------------------------------------|:----------------------|:------------------------|:------------|